autobrr/mkbrr/README.md

 > [!INFO]
 > When creating torrents for these trackers, mkbrr automatically adjusts piece sizes to meet requirements, so you don't have to.

-A full overview over tracker-specific limits can be seen in [trackers.go](internal/trackers/trackers.go)
+A full overview over tracker-specific limits can be seen in the [documentation](https://mkbrr.com/features/tracker-rules).

 ## Incomplete Season Pack Detection